VernardCiti/task_management_v1/README.md

-# Portfolio Website - Vernard Sharbney Ngomane
+# Portfolio Website - Vernard Sharbney Ngomane Link: https://vernardciti.github.io/

 ## 📌 Overview
 This is a personal portfolio website showcasing my skills, projects, and experience.
 It also includes an AI-powered chatbot to provide instant responses to frequently asked questions.